-- A review of Lean Six Sigma deployment and maturity models
+- Lean Six Sigma deployment and maturity models

 - Quality Management Journal

 - Faculty of Economics and Business (FEB)

 - Amsterdam Business School Research Institute (ABS-RI)